DrEmpiricism/Optimize-Offline/README.md

 > Data Deduplication, often called Dedup for short, is a feature of Windows Server 2016 that can help reduce the impact of redundant data on storage costs.
 When enabled, Data Deduplication optimizes free space on a volume by examining the data on the volume by looking for duplicated portions on the volume.
 Duplicated portions of the volume's dataset are stored once and are (optionally) compressed for additional savings.
 Data Deduplication optimizes redundancies without compromising data fidelity or integrity.
 [Microsoft Document](https://docs.microsoft.com/en-us/windows-server/storage/data-deduplication/overview)

-With Optimize-Offline, the Data Deduplication packages and Dedup-Core Windows Feature can be integrated into the offline image.
-PowerShell can then be used to enable and manage Data Deduplication using its storage cmdlets.
+With Optimize-Offline, the Data Deduplication packages can be integrated into the offline image.
+PowerShell's storage cmdlets can then be used to enable and manage Data Deduplication after the optimized image has been installed.
 More information is available from its [Microsoft Document](https://docs.microsoft.com/en-us/powershell/module/deduplication/?view=win10-ps)

 ### About Developer Mode ###